 If we were to shoot a 3 frame-3 stop bracketed sequence, the camera would not be able to shoot the darkest image in the sequence if we started the median exposure at 1/2000th of a second since 1/8000th of a second is the darkest the camera can go and 3 stops darker needs to be at 1/16000th of a second.
-This is why the optimal exposure value difference should be at 2 stops instead of at 3 stops.
-At 3 stops, you start to run into this shutter speed limitation.
-In addition, you will also run into motion issues, which we will discuss later on.
+This is why the optimal exposure value difference should be at two stops instead of at three stops.
+At three stops, you start to run into this shutter speed limitation.
+In addition, you will also run into motion issues, which we will discuss below.

 Issue #2: Motion Blur and Ghosting

 However, you can also use motion blur to your advantage by creating motion effects in your image.
 For example, by using a slow shutter speed, you can make the water in your scene apear smooth and silky in your image.
-In addition, we cannot go beyond 30 seconds, unless we are using a shutter release, when going brighter in our bracketed sequences.
-For example, a median exposure set at 7.5 seconds with a 3 frame-2 stop exposure sequence will be at 15 seconds at 1 stop brighter.
-At 2 stops brighter, we hit 30 seconds, which is the camera limitation.
+It’s worth noting that we cannot go beyond 30 seconds, unless we are using a shutter release, when going brighter in our bracketed sequences.
+For example, a median exposure set at 7.5 seconds with a 3-frame/2-stop exposure sequence will take us to 15 seconds at one stop brighter.
+At two stops brighter, we hit 30 seconds, which is the camera limitation.

-Regardless of the median exposure, a 3 frame-3 stop bracketed sequence is not the best choice when shooting HDR photography.
+Regardless of the median exposure, a 3-frame/3-stop bracketed sequence is not the best choice when shooting HDR photography.

 The optimal shutter speed will really depend on the overall scene that you are shooting.
 The shutter speed will also depend on whether or not there are moving objects in the scene and whether or not we want to create some sort of motion effect in the scene by dragging out the shutter speed.
-We also need to think about if we will run into the 1/8000th of a second limitation or the 30 second limitation.
+We also need to consider hitting the 1/8000th of a second limitation or the 30-second limitation.
 These are the shutter speed considerations that we need to think about whenever we approach a scene.